The intimate nature of a relationship between two individuals is one that requires communication, trust and respect.

 Ultimately, deciding whether or not to stay in a toxic relationship requires careful consideration of both your needs and those of your partner.

-You don’t want to jump too quickly into ending things without exploring every possible solution first; however, if after doing so there appears no way forward then maybe walking away is the best option available.
+You don’t want to jump too quickly into ending things without exploring every possible solution first; however, if there appears no way forward after doing so, then maybe walking away is the best option available.

 Moving Forward: Healing And Growth After A Relationship With Repeated Arguments